top of page

 Brighton

-From the stunning heritage of the Royal Pavilion, its regency architecture and Victorian aquariums, to the seaside fun of Brighton Pier and the famous pebble beach, Brighton offers something for everyone.
+From the stunning heritage of the Royal Pavilion, its regency architecture and Victorian aquariums, to the seaside fun of Brighton Pier and the famous pebble beach, Brighton offers something to see and do for everyone.
 There is also the new i360 - the world's largest moving observation tower - and an emerging 'foodie scene' supplied by some very innovative restaurants and cafes.

 London skyline looking north